 Missoula’s high school Health Enhancement classes devote 3 weeks (50 min per day) to sex education, which also includes abstinence and birth control information.
 Only 1-2 students per school opt out of the program.

-Missoula County has an average of about 150 reported cases of Chlamydia each year.
-This is probably only 30% of actual cases.
+The reported number of chlamydia cases is probably only 30% of actual number.
 Most reported Chlamydia cases are in females aged 15-24.
 This is due to greater susceptibility to infection, inexperience in negotiating safer behaviors, a greater likelihood of multiple partners and other factors.
 Females account for most reports because they seek reproductive health care more frequently than men, and because men are typically asymptomatic.

 Healthy People 2020 Target

 - Teens (grades 9-12) not sexually active, or using condoms - 95%

 - Proportion of females (and their partners) at risk for unintended pregnancies who use condoms - 100%

 - 43 pregnancies per 1000 adolescent females